Download.it search icon

 Pros

-• Varied classes with unique abilities that enhance team dynamics
+• Distinct classes with unique abilities for both sides

 Cons